Exact Bayesian inference for diffusion driven Cox processes: Further topics

-The full conditional density of the parameter vector $\theta$ is derived analogously to Theorem \ref{maintheo} and is given by:
+The full conditional density of the parameter vector $\theta$ is derived analogously to Theorem 1 and is given by:

-\subsection{Extensions}

-The methodology proposed in this paper is restricted to the class $\mathcal{P}_1$ defined in Section \ref{secinf1}.
-Although this is a rich class, one may wonder whether the methodology could be extended to a wider class of models.
-In fact, we can combine the theory in this paper with ideas from \citet{GRL} to devise an exact methodology for a wider class of models that only requires the drift $\alpha$ to be differentiable.
+\subsubsection{Extensions}

 \citet{GRL} devise a general MCMC algorithm to perform exact inference for discretely observed (jump-)diffusion processes.
 The algorithm consists of a Gibbs sampling that alternates between updating parameters and missing paths between observations.
-Each of those two blocks are updated via Barker's steps in which the unknown acceptance probabilities are evaluated using a Bernoulli Factory \citep[see][]{p2p} called the 2-coin algorithm.
-This could be adapted to DDCP's by adding the Poisson process likelihood (\ref{IRD1}) to the expression of the acceptance probability in each step of the Gibbs sampling.
+Each of those two blocks is updated via Barker's steps in which the unknown acceptance probabilities are evaluated using a Bernoulli Factory \citep[see][]{p2p} called the Two-Coin algorithm.
+This could be adapted to DDCPs by incorporating the Poisson process likelihood (\ref{IRD1}) to the expression of the acceptance probability of seach of the Barker's steps so to extended the proposed methodology to consider DDCPs outside the class $\mathcal{P}$, requiring the drift $\alpha$ to be differentiable.

-Finally, this extended methodology could also be applied to the data scheme described in Section \ref{IDDS} for any diffusion with differentiable drift $\alpha$.